 Scheme Benefit Date

-Your Scheme Benefit Date will be the same date as your Benefit Accrual Date in all cases except where you have purchased periods of non-contributory service that commenced before your Benefit Accrual Date.
-If you purchase a period of non-contributory service that commenced before your Benefit Accrual Date, your Scheme Benefit Date is adjusted to reflect the additional contributory service to be recognised for benefit calculation purposes.
+The Scheme Benefit Date will be the same date as the Benefit Accrual Date in all cases except where a member has purchased periods of non-contributory service that commenced before the Benefit Accrual Date.
+If a period of non-contributory service is purchased that commenced before the Benefit Accrual Date, the Scheme Benefit Date is then adjusted to reflect the additional contributory service to be recognised for benefit calculation purposes.

 Superannuation Guarantee Notional Account